String Indexing and Slicing#

 Step in Slices#

-An optional third number specifies a step:
+An optional third number specifies a step.
+Try it live:

 >>> s = "abcdefgh"